pablodecm/paper-inferno/paper/paper.md

 to study how the proposed method performs when training data is limited.
 Half of the simulated
 observations correspond to the signal component and half to the background component.
-The latter has been generated generated using $r=0.0$ and
+The latter has been generated using $r=0.0$ and
 $\lambda=3.0$.
 A validation holdout from the training dataset of 200,000 observations is only used for computing relevant metrics during